 The Club shall be called The New Companions Camping Club

 a) To promote companionship between people who camp alone.

 b) To encourage members to organise meets to which other members are invited.

 3. The Officers and Committee

-a) The management of the Club shall be in the hands of a Committee elected annually at an Annual General Meeting (hereafter AGM).
+a) The management of the Club shall be in the hands of a Committee elected individually for three years at an Annual General Meeting (hereafter AGM).

-b) The Committee shall consist of the following Officers: – Chairman, Club Secretary, Treasurer, Membership Secretary, two Editors, Web Manager and Entertainment Officer.
+b) The Committee shall consist of the following Officers: – Chairman, Club Secretary, Treasurer, Membership Secretary, two Editors, Web Manager, Entertainment Officer and Events Officer.
 All posts are Honorary.

-c) Meetings of the Committee whether in person or by Skype shall be held as often as deemed necessary, but at least twice a year.
+c) Meetings of the Committee whether in person or over the internet shall be held as often as deemed necessary, but at least twice a year.

 d) Emergency Committee Meetings may be conducted by email so long as all committee members are contacted and have the opportunity to formulate opinions and vote; except where a committee member is too ill to be approached.